Chase Freedom Flex Credit Card Review

 Simply put, the Chase Freedom Flex card is best if you enjoy finding the best deals and rewards.
 If you like couponing, cash-back sites, shopping on Rakuten and don’t mind investing a little time to keep updated on the latest rewards promotions, the Chase Freedom Flex card is for you.

-Besides the standard rewards categories, the Freedom Flex card puts out a quarterly calendar offering bonus earnings of 5x on select categories.
-Check your email or turn on notifications via the Chase app to stay on top of the following quarter’s rolling categories — you’ll need to activate them by a particular date to start earning more cash-back rewards.
+Besides the standard rewards categories, the Freedom Flex card puts out a quarterly calendar offering bonus earnings of 5% on select categories.
+Check your email or turn on notifications via the Chase app to stay on top of the following quarter’s rolling categories — you’ll need to activate them by a particular date to start earning more cash-back rewards and 5% earning will apply to the first $1,500 in total combined purchases each quarter.

-If this all seems like too much work, the Chase Freedom Unlimited card doesn’t have rolling categories and offers 1.5x instead of 1x on general purchases.
+If this all seems like too much work, you may prefer the , which doesn’t have rolling categories and offers 1.5% instead of 1% cash back on general purchases.

 Features of the Chase Freedom Flex Card